DFE-Digital/improving-children-and-family-services-through-digital-technology/content/measuring-system-performance.md

 You can support this by:

-* training staff in co-design to involve children and young people in the process
+* training staff in design systems collaborativelywith users and involve children and young people in the process
 * evaluation and selection processes which are designed and funded to properly involve children and young people

 %Local authorities should consider how they will measure performance of the system and manage necessary updates through the life of their contract with a supplier.
 Guidance is available on [Contract management standards](https://www.gov.uk/government/publications/commercial-capability-contract-management-standards).%